Hooray for Love (film)

 Hooray for Love is a 1935 American musical comedy film directed by Walter Lang from a screenplay by Lawrence Hazard and Ray Harris, which was based on an unpublished story by Marc Lachmann titled The Show Must Go On.
-Starring Ann Sothern and Gene Raymond, they were supported by Bill Robinson, Fats Waller, Maria Gambarelli, Thurston Hall, and Pert Kelton; the film was released by RKO on June 14, 1935, with music by Jimmy McHugh and lyrics by Dorothy Fields.
-The film's musical director was Alberto Colombo.
+The film was released by RKO Pictures on June 14, 1935, with music by Jimmy McHugh and lyrics by Dorothy Fields.

+Plot summary

+A wealthy young man falls hard for a beautiful showgirl, and her wily father quickly realizes the naïve boy would make the perfect investor for his daughter’s new show.